 The DH Family Program

 At Destination Hope, we strongly believe in the support of family in aiding clients to develop healthier interpersonal, intrapersonal, communication and accountability skills as part of their success in recovery from mental health and/or substance abuse.
+Our goal is to help clients understand the disease of addiction, at the same time assisting family members in gaining a new perspectives about addiction and how each family member’s own behaviors relate to the disease and how to support someone they care about.

 Strengthening the Family Unit